carbon-design-system/carbon/docs/accessibility.md

 4. If you can move focus to an element with the keyboard you should be able to move focus away from that element with a keyboard.
 5. Navigating through the pages tabbable elements makes sense in terms of their order.
 6. Long or burdensome lists, links, or navigation should provide a "skip to main content" link.

+# How do we test

+Essentially open the component or web page you're auditing.
+Then make a note of all the elements on the page that are interactible with a mouse in any way.
+Finally moving through the list above attempt to interact with those elements using only your keyboard.